pengfei99/DataGovernance/docs/metadata-management/Metadata_model_and_management.md

 ### 6.1 data catalog

-A data catalog is a tool that organize all the data assets via metadata of an organization which allows all data professionals to
+A data catalog is a tool that organizes all the data assets via metadata of an organization which allows all data professionals to
 - discover/search data
 - understand the context of data (e.g. quality, profile, etc.)
 - enrich data context